 Musikzwerge (Music and Rhythm) (2 ½ - 4 years old)

-This class is offered to 2.5 -4 year old children together with a parent on Wednesdays or Thursdays from 4:30-5:30pm.
+This class is offered to 2 ½ - 4 year old children together with a parent on Wednesdays or Thursdays from 4:30-5:30pm.
 The world of music is introduced through movement, touch and playful experience.
-The children’s natural ability to sing and to move rhythmically will be broadened by singing age appropriate German songs, speaking finger games, rhymes and rhythms.
+The children's natural ability to sing and to move rhythmically will be broadened by singing age appropriate German songs, speaking finger games, rhymes and rhythms.
 Creative play with different materials for seeing, hearing, touching as well as first sound experience with basic instruments, rhythm movement and dance are fundamental elements of this fun filled class.
 Experienced Music teacher teaches the one hour classes.
 Age appropriate German language skills are necessary to attend classes.

 Pre-School (German Kindergarten) (3 ½ - 5 years old)